Muhd-Ridwan/fyp/README.md

 ### Accounts & Services Required

 - **AWS account** with the following set up in `ap-southeast-2` (or your chosen region):
-  - Cognito User Pool + App Client
+  - Cognito User Pool + App Client (SPA-type, no client secret)
-  - DynamoDB tables: `Employees`, `Folders`, `Documents`
+  - DynamoDB tables: `Employees`, `Folders`, `Documents`, `AuditLog`
   - S3 bucket
   - Bedrock model access enabled for:
     - `amazon.titan-embed-text-v2:0`
-    - `anthropic.claude-haiku-4-5` (or your regional variant)
+    - Claude Haiku 4.5 (the exact model/inference-profile ID is hardcoded in `backend/config.py` — currently `au.anthropic.claude-haiku-4-5-20251001-v1:0`; update this in code if your account uses a different regional inference profile)
-  - IAM user with programmatic access to Cognito, DynamoDB, S3, and Bedrock
+  - IAM user with programmatic access to Cognito, DynamoDB, S3, Bedrock (`InvokeModel`), and **Textract** (`DetectDocumentText`) — required for OCR on image uploads
 - **Pinecone** account — create a serverless index with **1024 dimensions**, cosine metric
 - **Resend** account — for transactional email (welcome + password reset)